GuillaumeSimonet17/Bot-Tinder-Instagram/README.md

 4 - Run bot.py (200 swipe default).

-5 - Get the file new_tinder_data.txt and copy and paste it in the 'insta bot' folder (if you see words that you know are not insta profiles, remove them).
+5 - Get the file new_tinder_data.txt and copy-paste it in the 'insta bot' folder (if you see words that you know are not insta profiles, remove them - this is not perfect).

 <br>
 <h4><strong>In the Insta Bot folder :</strong></h4>